percona/k8spg-docs/docs/kubernetes.md

     !!! note

     It is crucial to specify the right branch with `-b` option while cloning the code on this step.
 Please be careful.

-2. The next thing to do is to add the `pgo` namespace to Kubernetes, not forgetting to set the correspondent context for further steps:
+2. The next thing to do is to add the `postgres-operator` namespace to Kubernetes, not forgetting to set the correspondent context for further
+    steps:

     ``` {.bash data-prompt="$" }
     $ kubectl create namespace postgres-operator